Astra-devloper/Astra-devloper/README.md

 </div>

-### <div align="center">I'm Tomato, a full-time full-stack developer 👨‍💻 working peacefully since 2017 🚀</div>
+### <div align="center">I'm Astra, a half+time Discord Bot developer  🚀</div>

-- 🔭 I’m currently working on a music app.
+- 🔭 I’m currently working on a Discord music Bot.

-- 🌱 I’m currently coding in Javascript and C#.
+- 🌱 I’m currently coding in Javascript and Python.

 - ❓  I am in love with coding Discord Bots, I also love helping!.